·

 When it comes to exploring the Cinque Terre, there are several transportation options available, each with its pros and cons.
 The villages are well connected, so it's easy to move around and enjoy all the sights, regardless of which mode of transportation you choose.

-• By boat: to get a unique and beautiful perspective of the villages, taking a boat trip is an excellent option.
+To get a unique and beautiful perspective of the villages, taking a boat trip is an excellent option.
 Boats run regularly from early morning until late afternoon, allowing visitors to experience the coastline from a different viewpoint.
 Unlimited boat trips cost 27 EUR per person per day, making it a great value (more information here).

-• By car: driving is not advisable when visiting the Cinque Terre due to the narrow roads and limited parking options.
+Driving is not advisable when visiting the Cinque Terre due to the narrow roads and limited parking options.
 Although each village has car parks, they are expensive and scarce.
 We recommend using the train, boat, or hiking options, which are more enjoyable and stress-free alternatives.

 Finally, we highly recommend getting the Cinque Terre Train Card to get the most out of your visit.
 This card provides unlimited train rides and access to all the hiking trails for just 16 EUR per day per person.
 With this card, you can explore the Cinque Terre at your own pace, without having to worry about purchasing tickets for each ride.